Background

 Yes, if you are a Covered Individual conducting MSU-related Business, then you need to register, even travel that is funded entirely by an external organization, host institution, or personal funds.
 If the invitation to give the lecture arises due to your role at MSU, and you would not otherwise have been invited or eligible to participate absent your MSU role, affiliation, or appointment, then you are conducting MSU-related Business, regardless of who is paying for the travel.

-My graduate student is traveling internationally.
-Do they need to register their travel?
+My graduate student is traveling internationally; do they need to register their travel?

 MSU students are typically not Covered Individuals who are required to register their international travel under this Policy.
 A student is only participating in MSU International Travel and Remote Work when paid in an employment capacity by MSU.
 Students can be considered MSU employees when listed as a Principal Investigator on a federally sponsored research project (this is typical with some types of fellowships).
 If you are an MSU student-employee and a Covered Individual, then you would need to register your travel if you are conducting MSU-related Business while traveling internationally.
 If you have specific questions, please reach out to MSU’s Research Security Program (researchsecurity@msu.edu) for more information.